 5. You have no common interests whatsoever.

 This might seem like a pretty obvious one.
 It’s completely fine and normal if you have some differing interests.
 In fact, it might be for the best.
 But it’s important to have some common ground over which to bond.
-Shared values can make for a stable relationship, but shared interests make for a more fun and enjoyable one.
+Shared values make a stable relationship and shared interests make a fun one.

 6. They treat other people poorly.

 On a date, you’re likely to interact with baristas, waiters, or cashiers.
 How they treat these people is telling of who they are and how they’ll treat you and your friends.
 How we act towards those who can’t do anything for us or who are obligated to serve us says a huge deal about who we are.
 So watch out for that on your dates.